Definition - What does Arousal Fluid mean?

 Arousal fluid is not the same as cervical mucus.

 FertilitySmarts explains Arousal Fluid

 Female sexual arousal causes an increase in the blood flow to the vagina and engorgement of the blood vessels.
 This increased blood flow and pressure results in increased fluid production from the vaginal glands.

-Also, cervical mucus appears in a cyclical pattern regardless of arousal whereas the arousal fluid is experienced only during arousal.
+- Cervical mucus appears in a cyclical pattern regardless of arousal whereas arousal fluid is experienced only during arousal.